Curator / Writer / Critic

 I was selected to help distribute selected readings, to help facilitate class discussions and to run an on-line forum as well as collecting and grading assignments.

 I was selected to assist with distributing class materials, providing the teacher with technical support in the lecture hall and grading class assignments.
 This included screening films for the class, leading group discussions on film and cultural theory, and tutoring students during office hours.
-This gave me a strong familiarity with course material, grading rubrics, and other pedagogical practices.

 I was hired to contribute to large-scale mural works, easel painting and various drawing projects shown in both national and international exhibitions.